Photos ©Destination NSW

 Photo © Destination NSW

-Oberon is part of the Greater Blue Mountains region a couple of hours west Sydney and is located on a magnificent plateau surrounded by charming landscapes.
+Oberon is part of the Greater Blue Mountains region just a couple of hours west Sydney.
+It is located on a magnificent plateau surrounded by charming landscapes of rolling green hills and moody pine forests.
+I think Oberon the first real rural town west of the Blue Mountains and it has great charm and unique alpine climate.

-Oberon is a popular visitor destination for its own attractions and because it is close to the Jenolan Caves, Kananga Boyd National Park, State Forests and one of the world’s largest cool climate gardens, Mayfield Garden.
+Oberon is a popular visitor destination for its own attractions and because it is close to the Jenolan Caves, Kananga Boyd National Park, State Forests, plus it has one of the world’s largest cool climate gardens, Mayfield Garden.

 Explore the mysterious underground at Jenolan Caves, Wombeyan Caves and Abercrombie Caves.
 Experience the cool and magical wonderland far beneath the ground during exciting shown tours of these magnificent limestone wonders, as well as getting your blood pumping with adventure caving.